tensaix2j/rsocket/README.md

 rsocket
 =======
-Some bootstrap scripts for socket server in various languages..
+Some socket server scripts for immediate use.

 Ruby
 -----